michael-s-downs/thethingineed/README.md

 This way we will receive the whole documents "myfile.pdf" and "myfile2.pdf" from the indexes "myindex" and "myindex2" respectively.

-When using the type "get_documents" in the retrieve action it is mandatory to send the filters parameter not empty.
+When using the type <u>get_documents</u> in the retrieve action it is mandatory to send the filters parameter not empty.

 Response: